 Reno is a gathering point for many Burners before and after Burning Man, an annual event held in Nevada’s Black Rock Desert.
 The event is famous for its interactive art installations, and many residents are involved with different aspects of the event.
-Art from Burning Man fills the city, and this sculpture was one of the first piece to find a permanent home in Reno.
+Art from Burning Man fills the city, and this sculpture was one of the first pieces to find a permanent home in Reno.

 “Guardian of Eden” was created by New York-based artist Kate Raudenbush, who often explores environmental issues through her work.
-Raudenbush describes her inspiration for “Guardian of Eden” as “a cross pollination of Hindu and Egyptian creation myth, Buddhist symbolism and the ancient symbol of the Flower Of Life.”
+Raudenbush describes her inspiration for “Guardian of Eden” as “a cross-pollination of Hindu and Egyptian creation myth, Buddhist symbolism, and the ancient symbol of the Flower Of Life.”
 At night, blue lights project an interlocking circular design onto the ground beneath the sculpture.